nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 When WerkIt is running, the `WerkIt` class will keep prompting the user to enter command through the `WerkIt#startContinuousUserPrompt()` method.
 After the user has entered command, The `UI#getUserInput()` method in `UI` class will catch the user input, and it will be sent to `Parser#parseUserInput(String userInput)` method to analyse the user's command.
-If the user's command type is search, i.e. `search <userAction> <keywords>`, the `Parser#parseUserInput(String userInput)` method will parse the 'search' base word and proceed to create search related command using `Parser#createSearchCommand(String userInput)` method.
-This method will further evaluate the `<userAction>` and call the constructor of `SearchCommand` class by passing relevant parameters related to search to the constructor.
-If the `<userAction>` is null or incorrect, an `InvalidCommandException` will be thrown.
+If the user's command type is search, i.e. `search <commandAction> <keywords>`, the `Parser#parseUserInput(String userInput)` method will parse the 'search' base word and proceed to create search related command using `Parser#createSearchCommand(String userInput)` method.
+This method will further evaluate the `<commandAction>` and call the constructor of `SearchCommand` class by passing relevant parameters related to search to the constructor.
+If the `<commandAction>` is null or incorrect, an `InvalidCommandException` will be thrown.
 If the `<keywords>` is not specified, an `InvalidCommandException` will be thrown.

 ---
 ## Implementation